Polycythemia vera symptoms and diagnosis

 The path to diagnosis

-When diagnosed, there may be a referral to a specialist who will conduct at least one of the following tests:
+When this happens, your doctor may then refer you to a specialist, who might conduct at least one of the following tests:

-A smaller group of people (~30%) experience a blood clot, stroke, or heart attack, which can lead to diagnosis.
+A smaller group of people (~30%) experience a blood clot, stroke, or heart attack, which can also lead to a PV diagnosis.

 PV risk types